AdnanHodzic/degiro-trading-tracker/README.md

 * exported transactions file must be in Dutch
 * only supported file format for exported transaction file is `.xls`

-If you'd like me to added support for your language, or have some other idea or a problem, please [submit an issue or feature request](https://github.com/AdnanHodzic/degiro-trading-tracker/issues).
+If you'd like me to add support for your language, or have some other idea or a problem, please [submit an issue or feature request](https://github.com/AdnanHodzic/degiro-trading-tracker/issues).

 ## Discussion: